Games & Quizzes

 /tranˈziSH(ə)n/

-process or period of changing from one state or condition.
-To change state, movement, place, or subject.
+process or period of changing from one state or condition. undergo or cause to undergo process or period of transition.

 /ˈwelkəm/